 This Bali Beach is a popular spot for surfers, but if you just plan on spending some time on the beach we highly recommend visiting during low tide, or at least close to low tide.
 You’ll be able to go all the way out below Delpi Rock Cafe and there’ll be a lot more sand to go around.

 After spending time at Uluwatu Beach, head to the left of the stairs and go through the hole in the cave until you pop out onto Suluban Beach.
-Backed by a towering cliff, this hidden passage is the only way onto this Bali Beach.
+Backed by a towering cliff, this hidden passage is the only way onto this beach.

 If you stay until sunset, keep an eye out for the monkeys that climb down from the cliff.
 As cute as they are, the monkeys here are fearless and are known to terrorise tourists.
 They will steal anything they can get their hands on, including phones.
 We watched one steal someone’s phone and take it up the cliff.